Take Time to Understand Dementia

-Difficulty performing familiar tasks, confusion about time and place and problems with speech and vocabulary are causes for concern.
 It is important to note that the more intelligent a person is, the easier it will be for them to mask symptoms.
 Changes in personality and behavior are important signals that a loved one is struggling with brain function.

 Identifying a memory-related illness is just one step in the journey to provide care and comfort.

-Talk To Others
+Talk to Others

-Unless you have daily contact with an aging family member, it is possible that others are in better position to look for warning signs.
+Unless you have daily contact with an aging family member, it is possible that others are in a better position to look for warning signs.
 And that’s OK.
-Do not rule out the possibility that a coworker, friend or neighbor might be more attune to abnormal changes in behavior and cognitive function.
+Do not rule out the possibility that a coworker, friend or neighbor might be more attuned to abnormal changes in behavior and cognitive function.

 If you are concerned, seek medical help.
 As with any disease, early detection is important in developing a treatment plan and finding ways to improve quality of life.